 I will say that some of our animals- are pinker than others.
 One in particular stays middle range on the color scale, even when I know she is not carrying a high worm load.
 So know your goat’s normal.
 And when in doubt- go ahead a treat.

-Bottle Jaw is a condition where the the lower jaw of your goat swells.
+What is bottle jaw in goats?
+It is a condition where the the lower jaw of your goat swells.
 This is an edema in the tissue caused by anemia.

 Related Reading: Identifying and Treating Selenium Deficiency in Goats